onadegibert/corpus-selector/README.md

 language and secondly, the language with the big corpus.

 ## Data
-The scripts expect two files containing one sentence per line that are your corpora.
+The scripts expect two files in the data folder containing one sentence per line that are your corpora.
 One in the low-resourced language and one that is the big corpus (eg. ca.txt and en.txt).
 Two files have been uploaded as reference.